Starship Troopers (1997)

 A character from the film offers advice on how to survive an alien attack

-This musical is a spoof version of Starship Troopers.
+This musical is described as a combination of Starship Troopers and The Little Mermaid